Flavoris/HyperSlide/BUILD_VERIFICATION.md

 ## Conclusion

-✅ The HyperSlide app has been **successfully created and compiled**.
+✅ The HyprGlide app has been **successfully created and compiled**.
 ✅ All requirements from the specification have been **implemented**.
 ✅ The app is **ready to run** on iOS Simulator or device (iOS 17+).
 ✅ Code follows **best practices** and is well-organized.